 14And those who fed them, fled, and told it in the city and also in the villages.
 So they went out to see what had happened.

-15And they came to Jesus, and saw the lunatic, clothed and well behaved, and sitting down quietly, even the one who once had the legion inside him; and they were afraid.
+15And they came to Joshua, and saw the lunatic, clothed and well behaved, and sitting down quietly, even the one who once had the legion inside him; and they were afraid.

 16And those who saw it told them just what happened to the lunatic and also to the swine.